Pepegov/Pepegov.Identity/README.md

 # Pepegov.Identity OpendIddict Service

-This project is a flexible implementation of microservice architecture with OpenIddict authentication server
+This project is a flexible implementation of microservice architecture with OpenIddict authentication server.
+In the project, there is support for [OpenID Connect Session Management](https://openid.net/specs/openid-connect-session-1_0.html).

 Implemented next stack:
 - Definition.
 Simple "Vertical Slice architecture"